 Last year, I made these peaches but never blogged about them.
 I knew I wanted to share them with you this year with peaches being plentiful here in PA.
 It was hard cutting the recipe in half since the original called for 1 egg yolk.
 If you do happen to have leftovers, refrigerate them then warm before serving (I know you’re thinking “leftovers?!”
 But I’m one girl with 6 stuffed peach halves.
 That’s a lot for my waist to handle).
 The original recipe had you dip the peaches in butter then sprinkle on cinnamon sugar.
 I just dipped them in butter then in sugar (less messy).
 I also added clove to the cinnamon sugar mixture because it’s becoming an obsession of mine.
 Cinnamon and clove go together like peanut butter and banana.
 Don’t believe me?
 Make some Spiced Cookie Dough Ice Cream.
 You’re welcome.

 - Preheat oven to 350F.
 Line a cookie sheet with foil or parchment paper.
 Set aside.

 - In one small bowl, place the melted butter.
-In another small bowl, mix together the sugar, cinnamon, and clove.
+In another small bowl, mix together 1 tablespoon sugar, cinnamon, and clove.
 Take one peach half and dip it cut-side down into the butter then dip it into the sugar mixture.
 Place it face-up on the cookie sheet.
 Repeat with the remaining peach halves.